Spectroscopic Techniques in Chemistry

 Integration

-Integration is the process of calculating the area under a peak in a spectrum, which is proportional to the concentration of the corresponding compound.
+Integration is the process of calculating the area under a peak in a spectrum, often used in NMR to determine the relative amounts of different chemical environments.

 Applications